 • Adamantly supported having having both a Homeless Navigator and Housing Navigator working within our community

-• Spoken repeatedly as a Councilwoman against bigoted, transphobic and anti LGBTQ+ language
+• Spoken repeatedly as a Councilwoman against bigoted, transphobic, antisemitic, and anti LGBTQ+ language

 • Influenced a fair and comprehensive paid leave policy for city staff